jcarolinares/gmail_massive_email_sender-/README.md

 message: The email content

+emails_in_package: number of emails sended in each package

+sleeping_time: time between every email package

 Save the file and open the "emails_file.txt".
 In this file you must write the emails address.
 One in each line

 IMPORTANT